ThrusterDB/thruster-java-driver/README.md

 # thruster-java-driver
-Java driver for the ThrusterDB graph database.
+Java driver for the TruenoDB graph database.